gjedeer/tuntox/README.md

 Tuntox is a single binary which may run in client mode or server mode.
 As a rule of thumb, run the server on the remote machine you want to access and the client on your local computer from which you want to access the server.

-**Tuntox is an early work in progress program**.
+**Tuntox is in early work in progress stage**.
 It won't kill your goats but it may segfault, leak memory or have security issues (although I tried to make it rather secure).
 It won't be as fast as it could be because of the tremendous amount of debug output.

 If you don't know what Tox is - it's an instant messenger protocol which is fully P2P, supports audio/video calls and file transfers.
 Unlike Skype it's fully open and unlike, say, XMPP - the calls and file transfers actually work.
 Go download a client from http://utox.org/ or read more at https://tox.im/